 Given that the standard American diet is often heavy-handed with processed meats, refined sugars, pesticide-laden produce and little to no living food, the greatest gift that Pachamama could bestow upon us would be an incredible detoxifier, right?
 Well, look no further than your front yard because the Taraxacum officinale is exactly that.

 To put it simply, dandelions are your liver’s best friend.
 Yes, your liver, the second largest organ in your body, which among many other duties serves as your body’s filter.
 If you have been eating “naughtily” and feel as though you have gunkily guk (my own scientific term) built up inside of you, the first course of action is to a) change your diet and b) nurture your liver so that it can process the toxins you’ve ingested and safely remove them from your system.

 The best liver cleanser I know of is freshly brewed dandelion root tea.
 And I’m not alone in this theory.
 Folk healers and doctors were prescribing this long before our time.
 Another delicious way to promote liver health is to add dandelion greens to salads or sauté them alongside your protein.

 Somehow seeing that latin scientific identifier “Taraxacum officinale” gives this widely disrespected super herb a little more swagger, doesn’t it?
 It’s about time!

 A question, just for fun: Every family has someone who plays the “granny healer” role – who is it in your house?

-In closing, I have a small confession to make.
-In my house, when someone is coming down with an illness, the healer in me turns on almost too eagerly, like a golden retriever leaping into action after a freshly thrown frisbee.
+When someone comes down with an illness in my house, the healer in me turns on almost too eagerly, like a golden retriever leaping into action after a freshly thrown frisbee.
 What can I say?
 I love this stuff.

 Host of Proven: Healing Breakthroughs Backed By Science